* Euro under pressure as market wagers on ECB easing

 stronger than first thought.

-Europe which saw yields on 10-year German debt
+Yields on 10-year German debt fell a basis

-reach a record closing low of 0.943 percent on Tuesday.
+point to a record closing low of 0.943 percent, while negative

 The rally on the periphery has been even larger with 10-year